Some posts contain compensated links. Please read this disclaimer for more info.

 Kotor Festival Of Theatre For Children

-One of the best things to do in Kotor for children is without a doubt the Festival of Theatre For Children.
+One of the best things to do in Kotor for children is undoubtedly the Festival of Theatre For Children.

-The festival takes place at the start of July and the entire town is packed with fun and festivities for children to enjoy, with interactive classes on various new skills, workshops, history, singing, dancing, foods, and plenty of culture to take in too.
+The festival takes place at the start of July.
+The entire town is packed with fun and festivities for children to enjoy, with interactive classes on various new skills, workshops, history, singing, dancing, foods, and plenty of culture to take in too.

 Medieval Museum, Kotor